Friosn/KISS_jest_supertest/README.md

 First you will need to create a **.env** file to set your environmental variables, I've let the template in the **.env.dev** file.
 For that you will need to know the basics about and MongoDB Atlas.
 We'll just use the testing mongoDB, simulating a real situation where you also would have a production DB.

-I recommend you add console.logs around or uncomment the ones there are already there to get an idea of how does it work, and then run the tests writing the following command in the console.
+I recommend you add console.logs around or uncomment the ones there are already there to get an idea of how does it work, and then run the tests writing the following command in console.

 `npm test`

-Which runs `jest` and in around 5 s you should see the results of the tests.
+Which runs `jest` and, in around 5 s, you should be seeing the results of the tests in console.

-Hope this helps anybody! 🚀 Happy testing! 🧪
+Hope this helps anybody, it did help me big deal! 🚀 Happy testing! 🧪